juss21/wget/README.md

 - Downloading multiple files at the same time, by reading a file containing multiple donwload links asynchronously
 - Main feature to download an entire website, [mirroring a website](https://en.wikipedia.org/wiki/Mirror_site)

-## Usage
+## Methods
-Build the project
+You can try Building the project
 ```
 go build .
 ./wget <url>
 ```

-Run by hand
+You can try Running it by hand
 ```
 go run . <url>
 ```